strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/vite.md

 import Intro from '/docs/snippets/breaking-change-page-intro.md' import MigrationIntro from '/docs/snippets/breaking-change-page-migration-intro.md'

-# Vite is the default bundler
+# Vite is the default bundler in Strapi 5

 In Strapi 5, Vite is the default bundler.